LAION-AI/Open-Assistant/README.md

 Work is organized in the [project board](https://github.com/orgs/LAION-AI/projects/3).

-### Python Backend
+- To get started with development, if you want to work on the backend, have a look at `backend/scripts/backend-development/README.md`.

-For a local developer setup, look into the `backend` folder to pull up a local database and backend.
+- If you want to work on the frontend, have a look at `backend/scripts/frontend-development/README.md`.

 There is also a minimal implementation of a frontend in the `text-frontend` folder.

-We are using Python 3.10
+We are using Python 3.10 for the backend.

 Check out the [High-Level Protocol Architecture](https://www.notion.so/High-Level-Protocol-Architecture-6f1fd3551da74213b560ead369f132dc)